thedarkwriter/courseware-lms-content/courses/puppet_ntp.md

 	b. **Puppet Code**
 	c.
 HTML
 	d.
 Python

-2. Using Puppet Enterprise console provides which advantages when deploying NTP:
+2. True or False.
+Using Puppet Enterprise console to deploy NTP lets you trace events to the code level. **True**

+3. Which of the following is a class within the NTP module?
 	a.
-The code is simple and brief
-	b. **Event inspector can be used to check status
-	c. **Automation
-	d. **Events can be traced to the code level
-3. Which of the following are classes within the NTP module?
-	a. **NTP
+Config
-	b. **NTP::Install
+	b.
+Config::NTP
 	c. **NTP::Config
 	d.
 NTP::Deploy

 4. True or False.
 The NTP class can include a UDLC resource that allows local time to be used if an NTP server is unreachable. **True**

 5. True or False.
 Puppet code is human-readable. **True**

 ## References ##